Argentina and Turkey accounted for as hyperinflationary economies

 Hyperinflation

 The Argentinian economy was designated hyperinflationary from 1 July 2018.
-In the current financial year, the Turkish economy was designated hyperinflationary from 1 July 2022.
+The Turkish economy was designated hyperinflationary from 1 July 2022.

 • adjustment of historical cost non-monetary assets and liabilities from their date of initial recognition to the balance sheet date to reflect the changes in purchasing power of the currency caused by inflation, according to the official indices for Argentina published by the Federación Argentina de Consejos Profesionales de Ciencias Económicas (‘FACPCE’) and for Turkey published by Turkish Statistical Institute (‘TUIK’);